Columbus Day no longer: Austin Council votes to recognize Indigenous Peoples' Day

 #ATXCouncil approves resolution recognizing the second Monday of every October as Indigenous Peoples’ Day in the City of Austin.— Austin Texas (@austintexasgov) October 5, 2017

-With the resolution's approval, the city will also encourage Austin schools “to include the teaching of Indigenous Peoples’ history.”
+The resolution also states the city will encourage Austin schools “to include the teaching of Indigenous Peoples’ history.”

-Item 31 of the council’s agenda for Oct.
-5 meeting states “Approve a resolution condemning the display of monuments and memorials of the Confederacy; and directing the City Manager to submit a report to the Council identifying City-owned monuments and memorials of the Confederacy located on City-owned property and discussing options to address them.”
+The City of Austin doesn't currently observe Columbus Day by giving employees time off, the holiday is just notated on city calendars.
+So starting next year those calendars will instead say Indigenous Peoples' Day.

-A draft of the resolution states the city would not remove any statues or monuments with the resolution, rather the report would make “recommendations for disposition of artifacts of historic value, including preservation, storage, and maintenance for educational purposes.”
-If the item is approved, the city manager would have 90 days to submit their report to the council.
+The Council also approved a resolution condemning the display of monuments and memorials of the Confederacy.

 TAP OR CLICK HERE to watch the Austin City Council meeting live.